The Stone Store

 below

-The Stone Store Basin
+Stone Store Basin

 Enjoy a round of golf at Kauri Cliffs or Waitangi courses, but don't let the panoramic sea views spoil your shot.